zhouyf-10/starter-academic/content/home/publications.md

   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc

+  # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+  filter_default: 0

+  # Filter toolbar (optional).
+  # Add or remove as many filters (`filter_button` instances) as you like.
+  # To show all items, set `tag` to "*".
+  # To filter by a specific tag, set `tag` to an existing tag name.
+  # To remove the toolbar, delete the entire `filter_button` block.
+  filter_button:
+  - name: All
+    tag: '*'
+  - name: Formal Analysis
+    tag: Formal Analysis
+  - name: Deep Learning
+    tag: Deep Learning
+  - name: Quantum Computing
+    tag: Quantum Computing
+  - name: Other
+    tag: Demo

   # Filter on criteria
   filters:
     tag: ''